DoubleTroublePy/cobianchi-bot/README.md

 # cobianchi-bot

-retriving the timetablo of the cobianchi site and if changed send a telegram message
+retrieving the timetable of the cobianchi site and if is changed send a telegram message

 ## Install